tanay-gangey/Anatomy-of-a-Popular-Song/README.md

 #### learn-to-rank

-[ranking/learn-to-rank/LTR.py](ranking/learn-to-rank/LTR.py) uses LambdaMART to try to predict the relative ranking between songs.
+[ranking/learn-to-rank/LTR.py](ranking/learn-to-rank/LTR.py) uses LambdaMART to try to predict the relative ranking between multiple songs.
 This however does not give satisfactory results.